Chip Kelly at the Center of Everything

 You see the players, in an 11-on-11 first-team two-minute drive, competing excitedly.
 Tomlin has always put a premium on drafting and acquiring guys who love what they do.
 Give him a choice between the better player and slightly lesser but feistier player, and Tomlin will take the latter every time.

-“That love [of football] is essential for us,’’ he says.
+“That love is essential for us,’’ he says.
 “In football, we spend a lot of time talking about things you can measure.
 But that’s black and white.
 Everyone, every team, can measure those things.
 So, internally, we spend our time talking about things you can’t measure, the things that are truly mystical.
 We realize that’s what’s going to be critical in winning and losing.
 And to me, love of the game is going to be a critical part in finding Steelers.’’

 We can see that.